Blog

 While building an ad set, our customers are primarily interested in:

-1. potential reach (how many browsers match the ad set’s desired audience?)
+1. Potential reach (how many browsers match the ad set’s desired audience?)

-2. impressions (how many impressions would be shown given the selected budget and other constraints?)
+2. Impressions (how many impressions would be shown given the selected budget and other constraints?)

-3. reach (how many unique browsers would the ad set reach given the selected budget and other constraints?)
+3. Reach (how many unique browsers would the ad set reach given the selected budget and other constraints?)

 When forecasting how an ad set with a customer’s given campaign constraints will deliver, we want to align as closely as possible with how Ara would optimize that ad set’s performance in real time.
 These campaign constraints can be separated into binary and probabilistic constraints, with respect to how Ara meets them: